Master of Public Health (MPH)

 4. Thesis Submission Qualification Exam

-- Korean Test can be substituted by taking class “Korean Language and Culture 1, 2” (990.804, 990.805) and acquiring more than “C0” grade.
-(This class credit do not included in Graduation credits)
+- Korean Test can be substituted by taking class “Korean Language and Culture 1 or 2” (990.804 or 990.805) and acquiring “S” grade. (until 3rd semester) (This class credit do not included in Graduation credits)